A look at Nokia Oyj's (NOK) recent performance gives investors their first glimpse of hope.

 Nokia Oyj (NYSE: NOK) Trading Performance Indicators

-Nokia Oyj (NOK) is currently performing well based on its current performance indicators.
-A quick ratio of 1.40 was reported for the most recent quarter.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.22.
-Likewise, its price to free cash flow for the trailing twelve months is 24.41.
+Check out the current performance indicators for Nokia Oyj (NOK).
+In the past quarter, the stock posted a quick ratio of 1.40.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.26.
+Likewise, its price to free cash flow for the trailing twelve months is 25.26.

 Technical Analysis of Nokia Oyj (NOK)

-At the time of writing, stock’s 50-day Moving Average is $4.87, while its 200-day Moving Average is $5.34.
-Nevertheless, the first resistance level for the watch stands at $5.12 in the near term.
-At $5.18, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $5.23.
-If the price goes on to break the first support level at $5.01, it is likely to go to the next support level at $4.96.
-Should the price break the second support level, the third support level stands at $4.90.
+At the time of writing, stock’s 50-day Moving Average is $4.88, while its 200-day Moving Average is $5.33.
+Now, the first resistance to watch is $5.08.
+This is followed by the second major resistance level at $5.12.
+The third major resistance level sits at $5.16.
+If the price goes on to break the first support level at $5.00, it is likely to go to the next support level at $4.96.
+Should the price break the second support level, the third support level stands at $4.92.

 Nokia Oyj (NYSE: NOK) Key Stats